Adityadeveloper28/DSA-Readme/LinkedList/SingleLinkedlist.md

 ## Notes
 - The code uses basic C++ features and is suitable for beginners.
-- Error handling is included for invalid positions.
+- Error handling is included for invalid positions and empty list cases.
-- The delete and search functionalities are listed in the menu but not implemented in the provided code.
+- All menu options are now fully implemented, including delete and search operations.

 ---